Aliases for ABCB1 Gene

 GeneCards Summary for ABCB1 Gene

 ABCB1 (ATP-Binding Cassette, Sub-Family B (MDR/TAP), Member 1) is a Protein Coding gene.
-Diseases associated with ABCB1 include inflammatory bowel disease 13 and acute non lymphoblastic leukemia.
+Diseases associated with ABCB1 include colchicine resistance and abcb1-related altered drug metabolism.
 Among its related pathways are MicroRNAs in cancer and Integrated Pancreatic Cancer Pathway.
-GO annotations related to this gene include transporter activity and xenobiotic-transporting ATPase activity.
+GO annotations related to this gene include transporter activity and ATPase activity, coupled to transmembrane movement of substances.
 An important paralog of this gene is ABCB11.

 UniProtKB/Swiss-Prot for ABCB1 Gene

 Energy-dependent efflux pump responsible for decreased drug accumulation in multidrug-resistant cells

 ATP-binding cassette (ABC) transporters form one of the largest groups of paralogous protein families that have a wide diversity of functions and substrates.
 Specificity has been shown for small and large molecules, highly charged molecules and highly hydrophobic systems.